Doctoral Programme in Chemical Sciences and Technology

 Monitoring of PhD students

 Each student will have a designated tutor and one or two directors.
-In the event that one of the directors meets the requirements to be a tutor, they will also assume the role of tutor.
+In the event that one of the directors meets the requirements to be a tutor, this director will also assume the role of tutor.

 The definitive admission of a PhD student in a Doctoral Program implies the assignment of a tutor, designated by the corresponding CAPD.
-He/She will be a professor assigned to the program with permanent links with the university and/or collaborating entity in the Doctoral Program.
+He/She will be a professor assigned to the program with permanent position at the university and/or collaborating entity in the Doctoral Program.

 In general, the tutor will have the following functions: